Sustainability

 • Creation of a Sustainability Officer on the SGIM Annual Meeting Program Committee

-• Providing a mobile and desktop app for the conference in place of a large conference program
+• Providing a mobile and desktop app for the conference in place of a large conference program.

-• Using a print-on-demand badge system to lower paper and plastic waste
+• Using a print-on-demand badge system to lower paper and plastic waste.

-• Using recyclable and/or reusable materials and no volatile organic compounds (VOC) in printing inks for signage throughout the meeting
+• Using recyclable and/or reusable materials and no volatile organic compounds (VOC) in printing inks for signage throughout the meeting.

-• Reducing the use of single-use products and replacing these items with reusable and recyclable materials
+• Reducing the use of single-use products and replacing these items with reusable and recyclable materials.

-• Providing locally sourced food and beverages
+• Providing locally sourced food and beverages.

-What the Hotel is Doing
+What the Sheraton is Doing

-• Marriott has committed to reduce landfill waste by 45% by 2025
+• Marriott has committed to reduce landfill waste by 45% by 2025.

 What You Can Do